njtierney/naniar/README.md

     -   `miss_var_table()`
     -   `miss_df_pct()`

-For a more formal description, you can read the vignette ["building on ggplot2 for exploration of missing values"](http://www.njtierney.com/narnia/articles/missingness-building-on-ggplot2.html).
+For details on how to use each of these functions, and their usage, you can read the vignette ["Getting Started with Narnia"](http://www.njtierney.com/narnia/articles/missingness-building-on-ggplot2.html).

 **Why `narnia`?**